knightsUCF/CarRacing/Log.md

 Well, let's put these two methods in there, and then we can always just simply have a way of getting the scene back.
 Unless that will take longer, but don't think so, since we have to change scenes anyway with the Game Manager scenario.

+Or we can have a dedicated scene loader, which might be better.

 # Sound Manager